About Us

 Fast forward nearly a century

-In 2018, PEN International and PEN Norway collaborated to establish a young writers network in Türkiye, titled "İlkyaz".
+In 2018, PEN International and PEN Norway collaborated to establish a young writers network in Türkiye, titled "İlkyaz" (Early Spring).
 Developed and managed by Ege Dündar and Irmak Ertaş the project enabled over 300 young voices from different backgrounds to safely connect with each other during a deeply polarising time in the country, with intense crackdowns on free expression.

 In 2021, novelist Burhan Sönmez was elected President of PEN International.
-He revived focus in the spirit of the Tomorrow Club and committed to reinvigorating youth engagement with strong support from Executive Director Romana Cacchioli and all the staff at PEN International.
+He placed focus and support in the spirit of the Tomorrow Club and committed to youth engagement with strong support from Executive Director Romana Cacchioli and the staff at PEN International.

 In the next congress, Ege Dündar, the project manager of Tomorrow Club, was tasked to lead a team, including Renaud Dossavi, acting chair of the Young Writers Committee, to reignite the initiative at PEN’s Congress in Uppsala, Sweden.
 Their efforts secured the support of PEN Centres in 46 countries.

-At the following Congress, in a historic milestone Dündar was elected the youngest member in PEN International’s history, and got to work on developing a dedicated youth network beyond continents.
+At the following Congress, Dündar was elected the youngest member in PEN International’s history, and got to work on developing a dedicated youth network.

-By October 2024, the Young Writers Committee was formally established by bright young voices from 58 countries getting together.
+By October 2024, the Young Writers Committee was formally established by bright young voices from 58 countries.
 With Ayi Renaud Dossavi as acting chair and 10 young experts from 5 continents selected as the Steering Committee.

 Building the Platform